leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ```
 Such a technology is created by assigning the same carrier to `conversion_output` and `storage_output`, but not to `storage_output`.
 In the example, this is the case for the technology `photovoltaic`.
 It is intended to represent a residental photovoltaic panel combined with a home battery that cannot be charged from the gird, but from the panel.

-Also the opposite case can be modelled: A carrier charged from outside, but only discharged within the technology.
+Also the opposite case can be modeled: A carrier charged from outside, but only discharged within the technology.
 This only makes sense if the carrier is being used within the technology's conversion process.
 The corresponding diagram is given below and could represent a gas power plant with an onside gas storage.
 ```@raw html
 <p style="text-align:center;"><img src="../assets/mixTech2.svg" width="100%"/>
 ```